protocol/research-website/content/posts/RNL-review/index.md

 If you find either or both of these areas fascinating, have a deep passion for decentralization, and you don't shy from large challenges, **consider joining and/or collaborating with us by applying for an [open position](https://jobs.lever.co/protocol?department=Research) or a spontaneous [RFP](https://protocollabs.smapply.io/)**.

 Once more, we want to thank all those that have followed and supported our work.
-We look forward to all the future collaborators and the results we will be producing together.
+We look forward to all of our future collaborations and the results we will be producing together.

 We bid you all a great 2021,